heptarch/heptarch.github.io/projects.md

 - Enforced cross-disciplinary interaction
 - Collaborative management

-There's clearly overlap between some of these factors,
+There's clearly overlap between some of these factors, but between them, I think we cover a large part of Bell's recipe for success.